 Our History Promoting Aviation Safety

-Safety Standdown started in Wichita, Kansas USA in 1996 with eight individuals as an aviation safety training event for a Bombardier Learjet Flight Demonstration Team.
-The objective was to improve aviation safety standards and sustain positive changes within.
-Safety Standdown was opened to other corporate pilots and flight crew in 1999.
+Safety Standdown started in Wichita, Kansas (United States) in 1996 as an aviation safety training event for a Bombardier Learjet Flight Demonstration Team.
+The objective was to improve aviation safety standards and sustain positive changes within the industry.
+The event was such a success that it was later opened to other corporate pilots and flight crews in 1999.

 What is Safety Standdown?

 Safety Standdown is an annual event promoting knowledge-based pilot safety training along with personal discipline and responsibility as essential elements of aviation safety and aviation professionalism.